Healthcare is a high-risk sector that requires leadership and guidance in managing health and safety within the workplace.

 The workforce regularly faces occupational health and safety issues and yet those who work in healthcare are frequently unfamiliar with OHS* processes.
 This includes the understanding of exposure to hazards such as occupational violence, bullying, work-related fatigue, patient or client handling, needlestick injuries, cytotoxic drugs or other hazardous chemicals and other everyday risks faced by those who work in the healthcare industry.

-The Certificate in IV in Health Work and Safety BSB41419 is a key qualification for healthcare leaders and managers to understand and address the hazards healthcare workers face.
+The Certificate in IV in Health Work and Safety BSB41419 will enable you to lead, manage and monitor safe work practices across healthcare settings.
 It can lead to employment as an occupational health and safety officer, OHS technician, WorkCover inspector, or a return-to-work co-ordinator.

 This qualification will provide the underpinning knowledge and skills required to manage and monitor safe work practices across healthcare settings.